sakshamphul/estOLS-Application/README.md

     g++ -std=c++11 -L{absolute_path_to_installation_folder}/lib/ main.o -lgsl -lgslcblas -lm

-linking application with shared library requires path by application executable during runtime.
+Linking application with shared library requires path by application executable during runtime.
 Therefore, before we run our application we must provide our workstation with new LD_Library_Path to look for runtime libraries(shared libraries).
 You can either set up LD_LIBRARY_PATH in your bash profile or simply set up variable for current terminal session:

 To setup LD_LIBRARY_Path for current terminal session: